chrisdietr/merchant-yapp/README.md

 | emoji | Visual representation | "☕", "👕", "🧢" |
 | inStock | Availability status | true, false, "infinite" |

+### Environment Configuration Security

+The configuration uses Zod for validation and will throw an error if the configuration is invalid.
+This ensures that:

+1. All required fields are present
+2. Field types are correct
+3. Array requirements are met (e.g., at least one admin is configured)

 ## Deployment

 To deploy your application: